Publications of W. Hoggard

 Printed by W. Hoggard

 • Nichols, John.
 Islington: a poem.
 Addressed to Mr. Benjamin Stapp.
 To which are subjoined several other poetical essays by the same author.
-London: printed by W. Hoggard: and sold by W. Flexney, 1763.
+London: Printed by W. Hoggard, in Water-Lane, Fleet-street: and sold by W. Flexney, near Gray's-Inn-Gate, Holbourn, MDCCLXIII.
+[1763].
 ESTC No. T197114.
 Grub Street ID 230321.

 • Seymour, Edward.
 The complete history of England.
 By the Hon.
-Edward Seymour, Of Richmond, Esq; Vol. I. London: printed (for the author) by W. Hoggard, in Water-Lane; And sold by all Booksellers and Stationers in Town and Country, MDCCLXIV.
+Edward Seymour, Of Richmond, Esq; .
+London: printed (for the author) by W. Hoggard, in Water-Lane; And sold by all Booksellers and Stationers in Town and Country, MDCCLXIV.
 [1764].
 ESTC No. T114649.
 Grub Street ID 166448.

 • Author of Emily Willis..
-Memoirs of a coquet; or the history of Miss Harriot Airy.
-By the author of Emily Willis; or, the history of a natural daughter.
-London: printed by W. Hoggard, for Francis Noble, at his Circulating Library, opposite Gray's-Inn-Gate, Holborn; and John Noble, at his Circulating Library, in St. Martin's Court, near Leicester-Square, MDCCLXV.
+Memoirs of a coquet; or The history of Miss Harriot Airy.
+By the author of Emily Willis; or, The history of a natural daughter.
+London: printed by W. Hoggard, for Francis Noble, at his Circulating Libraty, opposite Gray's-Inn-Gate, Holborn; and John Noble, at his Circulating Library, in St. Martin's Court, near Leicester-Square, MDCCLXV.
 [1765].
 ESTC No. T74447.
 Grub Street ID 297472.

-• Author of Indiana Danby..
+• Author of Indiana Danby.
 Eliza: or, the history of Miss Granville.
 By the author of Indiana Danby.
-In two volumes.
-Vol. I. London: printed by W. Hoggard, for Francis Noble, at his Circulating Library, opposite Gray's-Inn-Gate, Holborn; and John Noble, at his Circulating Library, in St. Martin's Court, near Leicester-Square, MDCCLXVI.
+In two volumes. .
+London: printed by W. Hoggard, for Francis Noble, at his Circulating Library, opposite Gray's-Inn-Gate, Holborn; and John Noble, at his Circulating Library, in St. Martin's Court, near Leicester-Square, MDCCLXVI.
 [1766].
 ESTC No. T68743.
 Grub Street ID 292887.

 • Sola, Sylviana.
 Select essays on various subjects.
 By Sylviana Sola.
 London: printed for the author: and sold by W. Hoggard, 1766.
 ESTC No. N62276.
 Grub Street ID 44647.